kensanata/just-halberds/Just-Halberds.md

 * witches ♡♡♡♡♡, +2 when using their *charm* and throwing their *curses*
 * wolves and wardogs ♡♡, +0 but tough

-## Some spells from my campaign
+## Example spells from my campaign

-These spells are based on the monster list above and control over the four elements.
+These spells are based on the monster list above and some elemental magic.
 A ☆ marks the more powerful spells.
 Learning them should be a reward from somebody in the game.

 * *air bending* controls the air flow in your vicinity (smell, spores, poison)
+* *air surf* allows you to surf through the air for a few minutes
 * *aura of fear* ☆ prevents opponents nearby from acting against you
 * *charm* makes others act like your best friends using your voice (and revulsion, later)
 * *domination* ☆ forces an opponent to obey your orders (and pure hatred, later)